moehriegitt/hob3l/doc/scadformat.md

 because OpenSCAD handles it this way, in `width`/`height` attributes, the unit `px` equals 1/96" (absolute), while no unit means `dpi`.)

-Hobel applies the `center` attribute in SVG format import based on the `viewBox` size.
+Hob3l applies the `center` attribute in SVG format import based on the `viewBox` size.
 OpenSCAD uses the center of the bounding box of the set of coordinates instead.

+Hob3l reads the `layer` attribute to select sub-structures of the SVG file by filtering the SVG `id` attributes.
+Inkscape stores layer names in SVG `id` attributes.

 _OpenSCAD and General compatibility_: